 Neuroscience and Education

 This programme is suitable for teachers and practitioners of all subjects and across all ages.
-This includes teachers of children with special needs, educational psychologists, education managers, policy makers and educators.
+This includes teachers in mainstream schools, teachers of children with special needs, educational psychologists, education managers, policy makers and educators.
 It seeks to enrich the thinking and practice of these professionals with insights about typical and atypical learning from the sciences of the mind and brain.
 The programme also provides an excellent foundation for further research studies (e.g. at PhD level) involving the ideas and methods of cognitive neuroscience, in areas related to education and learning.